 - Drum Dream Girl by Maragarita Engle

-- You can find other books listed here: 10 Books Celebrating Latino Culture
+- 10 Books Celebrating Latino Culture

 Learn the language

 Incorporating a new language into meal time is also a good way to engage children with the culture.
 Here are some resources:

 - Learn to sing Mi Burro Le Duele La Cabeza